These simple speed cleaning tips are shortcuts that will reduce the time you spend doing house chores when you are short of time.

 If you’re really in a hurry and you don’t have time to get your sponge and cleaning supplies ready, grab a disinfecting wipe.

-Disinfecting wipes are an effective speed cleaning tool to use.
+Disinfecting wipes are an effective speed-cleaning tool to use.
 It kills germs quickly, makes counters shine, and they tend to tackle countertop stains effectively.
-Once done, toss it in the garbage—no sponge rinsing or bucket cleaning necessary.
+Once done, toss it in the garbage—no sponge rinsing or bucket cleaning is necessary.

 8. Don’t Let Oven Spills Sit